top of page

 Cost: $7,599

-Course dates: Two-week sessions in June-August depending on your chosen dates
+Course dates: Two-week sessions in June-August, depending on your chosen dates

-Application deadline: April 3, 2024
+Application deadline: April 3

-Eligibility: High School students in grades 9-11 (check program specific eligibility here)
+Eligibility: High School students in grades 9-11 (check program-specific eligibility here)

 Location: Online via Edx

-Cost: Free without certificate and $199 with certificate (financial aid available)
+Cost: Free without a certificate and $199 with a certificate (financial aid available)

-Course Dates: Self-Paced
+Course Dates: Self-paced

-Application Deadline: Rolling Basis
+Application Deadline: Rolling basis

 Eligibility: Everyone is eligible to enroll in this course.

-Taught by experienced Silicon Valley insiders, this course typically provides a comprehensive guide to the entire startup process, from idea conception to launch and scaling.
+Entrepreneurship For All (Part I): The UC Berkeley Startup Guide for Students by Silicon Valley Insiders offered on edX is a valuable resource if you are an aspiring entrepreneur.
+Taught by Silicon Valley insiders, this course provides a comprehensive guide to the startup process, from idea conception to launch and scaling.
 You will gain insights into crucial aspects such as identifying market opportunities, developing business models, and crafting effective pitches.
-The course also typically covers real-world case studies and practical advice, drawing from the rich entrepreneurial ecosystem of Silicon Valley.
+The course also covers real-world case studies and practical advice, drawing from the entrepreneurial ecosystem of Silicon Valley.
+It includes video lectures, readings, projects, and peer collaboration.

 Location: Online

-Cost: Up to $1795
+Cost: Up to $1,795

 Course Dates: 1, 2, and 4 Week Sessions